This Day In Writing History

 Then, Branch witnesses his suspicious best friend fall to his death from his office window.
 Branch is the only one who doesn't believe that his friend's death was a suicide.
 When the professor tries to solve the crime, he finds himself marked for death.

-The same year that Kenneth Millar's first novel was published, he joined the Navy, as World War 2 was still raging.
-He served a two-year tour of duty as a communications officer.
+The same year that Kenneth Millar's first novel was published, he joined the Navy, as World War II was still raging.
+He served for two years as a communications officer.
 After his discharge in 1946, he returned to Michigan, earned his Ph.D., and continued with his literary career.

 Millar's third novel, Blue City (1947), marked his transition to hard-boiled detective fiction.
 It told the story of Johnny Weather, a young soldier who returns from the war to find that his estranged father is dead.